Combe Down: Notable residents

-Charlie McDonnell, once the most subscribed YouTube vlogger in the United Kingdom, grew up in Combe Down before moving to London in 2010.
+Charlotte McDonnell, once the most subscribed-to YouTube vlogger in the United Kingdom, grew up in Combe Down before moving to London in 2010.

-Chris Anderson, founder of Future Publishing and curator of TED lived at Combe Ridge on Belmont Road for some years in the late 20th and early 21st century.
+Eliza Margaret Jane Humphreys (1850–1938), a novelist using the pen name 'Rita', lived in Richardson Avenue (now The Firs) in the 1920s before moving to the house called West Brow.

-Eliza Margaret Jane Humphreys (1850–1938), an English novelist using the pen name 'Rita', lived in Richardson Avenue (now The Firs) in the 1920s before moving to the house called West Brow.
+Rod Adams (born 1945), a former professional footballer who started his career in Foxhill Rangers.